Sohan-Pachghare/Havenest/README.md

 # Havenest - Your Home Away From Home

-Havenest is a full-stack Airbnb clone that allows users to list and browse accommodations worldwide.
+Havenest a tours & travels website that allows to list and browse accommodations.

 ## [Live Demo](https://havenest.onrender.com/listings)